How to discuss poor performance: Strategies for managers

 And companies that tolerate poor performance will drive away top performers who are unhappy working in such an environment.

-The solution: Approach workers about their performance problems in a fair, problem-solving manner.
+Approach workers about their poor perfomance in a fair, problem-solving manner.
 When you confront such people in a tactful way, you’ll find that one of two things happens: They improve or they move.

 If this issue has been a problem in the past, remind the employee when you have pointed out the offense previously.
 Say, “I indicated to you last Tuesday that coming in late is not acceptable.”